 The figure may come as a surprise to many folks out there.
 With Tiger Woods continuing to struggle, who knows, these figures could become more lopsided in the future, too.

-And with plenty of events left on the schedule, TWHS will keep a close eye on these figures and update them as the season progresses.
+With plenty of events left on the schedule, The Wife Hates Sports will keep a close eye on these figures and update them as the season progresses.